-- "I know that you care, but all I need right now is a listening ear — not advice."
+- "I know that you care, but all I need right now is a listening ear, not advice."

 - "I know you're trying to help, but I don't feel that I need advice right now.
 I'd appreciate it if you'd just accept it and let me learn on my own.
 I will ask you for advice when and if I feel that I need it."

-- State Your Feelings: Please make a special note with this that I said your feelings rather than thoughts.
-I feel that this is key.
-If we say things like "I don't like your advice," then that's a thought that we have.
-If we shift it around and say, "I feel that I don't need advice right now," it becomes much less attacking.
-In some rare cases of more intimate relationships, we may be able to go so far as to say something like "Your advice makes me feel like I'm not competent enough to take care of myself."
+Make sure you state your feelings rather than thoughts.
+If we say things like, "I don't like your advice," then that's a thought we have.
+If we shift it around and say, "I feel that I don't need advice right now," it becomes much less of an attack.
+In some rare cases of more intimate relationships, we may be able to go so far as to say something like, "Your advice makes me feel like I'm not competent enough to take care of myself."

-If a person is giving you advice, then obviously it's because on some level they really care and want you to be okay and do well.
+If a person is giving you advice, it's obviously because on some level they really care and want you to be OK and do well.
 If you tell them what you would like for them to do instead, it gives them the opportunity to still be helpful.
 It also helps to clear out any confusion that they might have.

 If you feel that some unsolicited advice has really aggravated you, then say something, especially if the relationship is very important to you.
-The reason I say this is because if we don't say it, it becomes repressed and those angry feelings may come out in some other way in the relationship down the road.
+If we don't say it, it becomes repressed and those angry feelings may come out in some other way in the relationship down the road.
 By sharing what you genuinely feel and want, it helps to "clear the slate."

-Overall, when it comes to figuring out how to set a boundary and make you feelings known with someone who has given you unsolicited advice, ask yourself, "How would I feel if someone said this to me?"
-This method isn't bullet proof because we are all very different in our preferences.
-We can also be skewed in our honest opinion of how we would react if someone told that to us because we are more focus on our own aggravated feelings right now.
+Overall, when it comes to figuring out how to set a boundary and make your feelings known , ask yourself, "How would I feel if someone said this to me?"
+This method isn't bullet proof because we're all very different in our preferences.
+We can also be skewed in our honest opinion of how we would react if someone told that to us, because we're more focus on our own aggravated feelings right now.